Christian County, Missouri: Missouri presidential preference primary (2008)

 Voters in Christian County from both political parties supported candidates who finished in second place in the state at large and nationally.
 Former Governor Mike Huckabee (R-Arkansas) received more votes, a total of 5,852, than any candidate from either party in Christian County during the 2008 Missouri Presidential Preference Primary.

 Education

+School districts in the county, including those based in other counties with segments of this county, include: